Skip to main content

 00:14:21:16 – 00:14:46:25

-But the idea of self, I guess I think of that, I interpret your question really is building self awareness, learning what your what, you know, self awareness to me means, you know, thinking about, you know, what are the what are my blind spots that I don’t even realize exist.
-So it’s sort of that gap between my intent and what I’m trying to do as a leader and how it comes across.
+But the idea of self, I guess I think of that, I interpret your question really as building self-awareness, learning what your what, you know, self-awareness to me means, you know, what are my blind spots that I don’t even realize exist.
+So, it’s sort of that gap between my intent and what I’m trying to do as a leader, and how it comes across.

 00:14:46:27 – 00:15:15:17

-I’ve learned a few really hard lessons in that and leadership very recently.
-It’s almost on a weekly basis.
-Julie, where, boy, what I’m trying to do really doesn’t come across.
-And so the more that I can speak to people, ask for different kinds of feedback, engaging coaching and do that kind of soul searching that is necessary, the better leader I think we that I will be and I think all of us, all of us will be.
+I’ve learned a few really hard lessons in that, in leadership very recently.
+It’s almost on a weekly basis, Julie.
+Where what I’m trying to do really doesn’t come across.
+And so, the more that I can speak to people, ask for different kinds of feedback, engaging coaching and do that kind of soul searching that is necessary, the better leader I think we, that I will be, and I think all of us, all of us will be.

 00:15:15:19 – 00:15:38:19